femke77/kittys-portfolio/README.md

 ## Known Issues
 - Support for multi-page view resume as image is not yet provided, but coming soon.
-- When downloading resume save button in adobe is disabled.
-Don't yet know if that's from my end or what I can do about that.

 ## How To Contribute